 - Alzheimer's disease

-Small studies have shown benefit with vinpocetine, but well-designed clinical trials are needed.
+Small studies suggest benefit, but well-designed clinical trials are needed.

 - Cognitive decline

-A systematic review of studies did not find any effectiveness of vinpocetine for dementia.
+A systematic review did not find benefit with vinpocetine for dementia.

 - Memory loss

 A few clinical trials have shown benefit.
 Large-scale studies are needed.

 Some studies suggest benefits in stroke patients, but larger studies are needed.

 - Cancer treatment

 Lab studies suggest some anticancer and increased radiation effects on tumor cells, but this has not been studied in humans.